Looking For The Best Welding Helmet?

 - Work non-stop without having to flip up

 - Perfect for a wider range of jobs

 Overall, the trend is definitely moving towards automatic helmets, but they are by no means perfect.
 That being said, I have compiled a list of mostly automatic helmets, as most modern work sites require them.

 Personally, I feel like one of the more crucial aspects of a welding helmet is the viewing area.
 If you can’t see what you’re doing, then what’s the point?
 I prefer to have a helmet with a wider view screen so I can see more of everything, but unfortunately most automatic helmets have a narrow window with which to work.

 Part of the reason is that a smaller surface area requires less power for the sensors, so you are going to get less screen space than you would with a standard shade model.

-Nonetheless, certain helmets have wider viewing areas than others, so find one that fits your eyesight the best and go with that.
+Nonetheless, certain helmets have wider viewing areas than others, so find the best welding helmet that fits your eyesight and go with that.

 As I mentioned above, part of the reason people consider automatic helmets as the best welding helmets today is that they can be adjusted to work on a wider variety of job sites than a standard model.
 Thus, when choosing your helmet, make sure that it is rated for the kind of work you’ll be doing.
 For the most part, all helmets are designed for Stick, MIG, and TIG welding, but not all of them are suitable for laser or plasma welding, not to mention grinding.
 Depending on your work, make sure to get a unit that can handle all of it.

 Design and Color